emmaricketts/datajournalism-fall22/assignment 2.md

 My original intention - to research asset managers that have disclosed voluntary TCFD-aligned reports in advance of US SEC requirements - did not work out as there is a lack of data available.
 Instead, I have decided to have a look at countries' nationally determined contributions (NDCs).

 NDCs are a foundational aspect of the Paris Agreement.
 It works on a five-year cycle of increasingly ambitious climate action.
-Each Party must prepare a plan to reduce emissions and adapt to climate change, which are communicated to the UNFCCC by 2020 and every five years thereafter.
+Each party must prepare a plan to reduce emissions and adapt to climate change, and communicate it to the UNFCCC by 2020 and every five years thereafter.
 Biennial progress reports are also required.

 With COP27 approaching in a month, NDCs show that the world is not on track to meet the Paris Agreement's goals.
-Based on many Parties' NDCs - and/or the fact many countries don't have policies that put them on track to meet them - we will not limit global temperature increase to well below 2 degrees Celsius, while pursuing efforts to limit the increase to 1.5 degrees.
+Based on many parties' NDCs - and/or the fact many countries don't have policies that put them on track to meet them - we will not limit global temperature increase to well below 2 degrees Celsius, while pursuing efforts to limit the increase to 1.5 degrees.

 Some news reports that have covered this issue include:
 - Middle East Institute: *[COP27: A time to address the “triple inequality”](https://www.mei.edu/publications/cop27-time-address-triple-inequality)* - "the latest U.N.
 Environment Program (UNEP) Emissions Gap Report shows that updated national climate pledges would reduce projected 2030 emissions by only 7.5% as compared with previous unconditional NDCs, whereas a 30% reduction is needed to limit warming to 2°C, and 55% is required to meet the Paris Agreement goal of limiting warming to 1.5°C"